bigleuxenchef/Working/JSNodeRules/README.md

 ```

 ### Notice
-the engine if mutli threaded and cannot be invoked as a function, this is difficult to run something like
+the engine if mutli threaded and cannot be invoked as a function that returns a value, this is difficult to run something like

 ```
 for (i=0;i<8;i++)